 Recognize there is potential exposure to sensitive information regarding clients, customers, students, or other parties while participating in the HQWBL experience.
 Students should refrain from sharing any and all sensitive information regarding personnel, customers, clients, or other stakeholders.

-Consult the HQWBL coordinator/teacher/point of contact about any difficulties arising at the workplace or related to the HQWBL experience.
+Consult the HQWBL coordinator/teacher/point-of-contact about any difficulties arising at the workplace or related to the HQWBL experience.

 Complete all required assignments related to the HQWBL experience and make up any school work missed due to participation in the HQWBL experience.